 There are three major types of batteries that companies use or are considering for use in hybrid cars: lead-acid, nickel-metal hydride (NiMH) and lithium-ion (Li-ion).
 By far, lead-acid is considered the most toxic of the three, and on top of that it's also extremely heavy, reducing some of the fuel efficiency gains from the electric motor.
 Lead-acid is becoming less of a contender in the hybrid car battery market and is being replaced by nickel-metal hydride.
 Nickel is less toxic than lead, but it's not without its own problems -- it's potentially carcinogenic and the mining process is considered hazardous.
 Since they're the least toxic, many consider lithium-ion batteries to be the next step for hybrid car batteries.
 In fact, car companies are investing millions of dollars in research for a working hybrid car battery that uses the same kind of power currently found in laptops and MP3 players.

-For lots more information about hybrid cars and eco-friendly driving, follow the links on the next page.
+For lots more information about hybrid cars and eco-friendly driving, follow the links below.